k0nserv/hugotunius.se/_posts/2020-06-05-snooping-on-the-clipboard-snoopers.md

 The last case was AliExpress which has custom code that seems very similar to that of the above described SDKs.
 It reads the clipboard on launch from the method `+ [AEAECodeDetectCommand execute]` which looks to be looking for some sort of configuration in the clipboard.

+Apple themselves read the pasteboard when the user focuses search fields and some other text fields via code in UIKit, their main framework for building iOS and iPadOS apps.
+They seem to have given themselves an exemption from the notifications in iOS 14 as these reads don't trigger them.

 The Wall Street Journal's app which I highlighted at the start of the post uses both Firebase Dynamic Links and Google's Ad SDK.